serialseb/serialseb.github.com/_posts/2016/2016-04-05-cloud-for-dotnet-rdp.md

 ---
-title: Cloud for .net – RDP'ing into a Windows box
+title: Cloud for .net – RDP’ing into a Windows box
 date: 2016-04-05 22:32:00 +0100
 serial: cloud-for-dotnet
 comments: true